ctopheryoung/java-triangle-creator/README.md

 * Isosceles: Two sides equal
 * Equilateral: Three sides equal

-Or, if the entered dimensions make a valid triangle do not, the user is alerted.
+Or, if the entered dimensions a valid triangle do not make, the user is alerted.

 ## Setup/Installation Requirements